iot-lab/iot-lab-gateway/DEVELOPER.md

 (all the files inside gateway_code/open_node are imported to look for open node classes)

-In order to write plugin code for an open node, you just need to subclass `OpenNode` located in `gateway_code.nodes` and add a TYPE attribute in it:
+In order to write plugin code for an open node, you just need to subclass `OpenNodeBase` located in `gateway_code.nodes` and add a TYPE attribute in it:

-    from gateway_code.nodes import OpenNode
+    from gateway_code.nodes import OpenNodeBase

-    class Customnode(OpenNode):
+    class Customnode(OpenNodeBase):
       TYPE = 'custom_node'

 and put that file in `gateway_code/open_nodes`